On $L^0$-convex compactness in random locally convex modules: Introduction

+\begin{definition}(see \cite{GZWW}.)
+Let $E$ be a random locally convex module and $G$ a closed $L^0$-convex subset of $E$. $G$ is $L^0$-convexly compact (or, is said to have $L^0$-convex compactness), if any family of closed $L^0$-convex subsets of $G$ has a nonempty intersection whenever this family has the finite intersection property. \end{definition}

-As shown in \cite{GZWW,GZWG}, $L^0$-convex compactness is a proper substitution of classical weakly compactness.
-As applications, Guo, et. al. successfully generalize some basic theorems of classical convex optimization and variational inequalities from a convex function on a reflexive Banach space to an $L^0$-convex function on a random reflexive random normed module and establish the Kirk's fixed point theorem in a complete random normed module.
+Using $L^0$-convex compactness, Guo, et al \cite{GZWW} successfully gave some basic results on random convex optimization and random variational inequalities in the context of a random reflexive complete random normed module, and Guo, et al \cite{GZWG} further established the Browder-Kirk fixed point theorem in a complete random normed module and applied it to backward stochastic equations.

-Although many important properties have been established for $L^0$-convexly compact sets in random normed modules and random random locally convex modules, some subtle questions related to $L^0$-convexly compactness remain unclear.
-In Remark 2.6 in \cite{GZWG}, Guo, et.al. pointed out that an $L^0$-convexly compact set in a random normed module must be convexly compact.
-However,they do not know whether a closed $L^0$-convexly compact set in a complete random locally convex module is necessarily convexly compact.
-Besides, it is not clear whether a $L^0$-convexly compact set in a random locally convex module is closed and almost surely bounded.

-In this note, we study $L^0$-convexly compact sets in random locally convex modules.
-We prove that an $L^0$-convexly compact set must be closed and almost surely bounded, and show that an $L^0$-convexly compact set is also convexly compact.